 Oblast:

 Local authority:

 Rayon / City:

 Name of the Subproject:

-Date of public
+Date of public hearing -

-hearing '

-The land plot Law ownership: Beneficiary of the subproject:
+The land plot owner name: Law ownership: Beneficiary of the subproject: Yes No

-owner name: ownership.
-Yes No

 Gender: Age: Occupation:

 Address:

-Description of the land, to be Affected Area: Total land holding: Ratio of affected and to total area of land Map coding, if available:
+Description of the land, to be obtained under the subproject: Affected Area: Total land holding: Ratio of affected and to total area of land in possession: Map coding, if available:

-obtained in possession:

-under the •

-subproject: Description of ann l Jual crops currer tly grown on the and and descri ption of project impacts:
+Description of ann ual crops currer tly grown on the land and, descri ption of project impacts:

-2 doon phon or an · in grown on the paiori or project impactor
+Deteile Oursetitu

-Details Quantity
+T Details Quantity

 Trees that will be removed

 Fruit trees

-Trees

-used for other household purposes
+Trees used for other household purposes

 Mature forest trees

+Describe area other e e e te thet will

-Describe any other accote that will ha last or must be relocated to im plement the project:
+Describe any other Value assets that will be lost of must be e relocated to im plement the project:

-Value assets triat will be lost of filest be relocated to in piement the project.

 of donated assets:

-Will the donated

-land/asset be

-less than 5% of the land /
+Will the donated land/asset be less than 5% of the land / property?

-property?

 Acknowledgem ent from LA/MWSE

-By signing this form n, a representat tive of the PIU S SIDDWWD conf irms that land donations are

-e World Bank.
-By signing that donations of land
+By signing this form, a representative of the PIU SIDDWWD confirms that land donations are voluntary and in accordance with the protocol, agreed upon with the World Bank.
+By signing this form, MWE/CDWUU/LA (representative) hereby acknowledges that donations of land are recognized and agreed to with an expression of gratitude as described above.

-recognized and agre u.
-0

-• . • e assets to the project.
-The

-tribute his or her assets to

-project, he or she sh ould refuse to si gn or provide a th numbprint and in stead ask for compensation on.
+By signing this form, the land user or owner agrees to contribute assets to the project.
+The contribution is voluntary.
+If a land user or owner does not want to contribute his or her assets to the project, he or she should refuse to sign or provide a thumbprint and instead ask for compensation.

 Signature of the PIU representative:

-Signatures of the aff ected persons (l ooth husband and l wife):
+Signatures of the affected persons (both husband and wife):

-Signature of the loca l renrecentative